Erudika/paraio.org/src/monolite/partials/031-twitter.md

 category: Security
 ---

-**Update:** From v1.17.1 we support an easier way to login with Twitter [through the API](#034-api-jwt-signin).
+> This describes the web flow authentication with Twitter.
+You could also login with an existing access token from
-Authentication is implemented using JWT tokens instead of cookies.
+> Twitter [through the API](#034-api-jwt-signin).
+This web flow sets a cookie, the API returns a JWT instead.

 First of all you need to have your API credentials ready by creating an app on Twitter.
 Then add them to your `application.conf` configuration file: